 White and Neutral Colour Palettes

 White and neutral color palettes are trending for both style and function.
 White reflects sunlight, helping to keep interiors cool on hot days.
 Many owners are painting walls and floors in shades of white and pairing them with light-colored furniture for a fresh, airy look.
+These choices create a modern, uncluttered aesthetic that feels both current and inviting.

 Living Roofs